 9.2.3 Minimum requirement for BS type 2-O

-For each declared beam, in normal conditions, for any specific beam peak direction associated with a beam direction pair within the OTA peak directions set, a manufacturer claimed EIRP level in the corresponding beam peak direction shall be achievable to within ± 3.4 dB of the claimed value.
+For each declared beam, in normal conditions, for any specific beam peak direction associated with a beam direction pair within the OTA peak directions set, the maximum carrier EIRP, Pmax,c,EIRP at the RIB in the corresponding beam peak direction shall be within ± 3.4 dB of the rated beam EIRP, PRated,c,EIRP, declared by the manufacturer.

-For each declared beam, in extreme conditions, for any specific beam peak direction associated with a beam direction pair within the OTA peak directions set, a manufacturer claimed EIRP level in the corresponding beam peak direction shall be achievable to within ±4.5 dB of the claimed value.
+For each declared beam, in extreme conditions, for any specific beam peak direction associated with a beam direction pair within the OTA peak directions set, the maximum carrier EIRP, Pmax,c,EIRP at the RIB in the corresponding beam peak direction shall be achievable to within ±4.5 dB of the rated beam EIRP, PRated,c,EIRP, declared by the manufacturer.

 Normal and extreme conditions are defined in 3GPP TS 38.141-2, annex B [6].